aws-samples/non-profit-blockchain/ngo-fabric/README.md

 Create the Fabric client node, which will host the Fabric CLI.
 You will use the CLI to administer the Fabric network.
 The Fabric client node will be created in its own VPC in your AWS account, with VPC endpoints pointing to the Fabric network you created in [Part 1](../ngo-fabric/README.md).
-CloudFormation will be used to create the Fabric client node, the VPC and the VPC endpoints.
+AWS CloudFormation will be used to create the Fabric client node, the VPC and the VPC endpoints.

-The CloudFormation template requires a number of parameter values.
+The AWS CloudFormation template requires a number of parameter values.
 We'll make sure these are available as export variables before running the script below.

 In Cloud9: